wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 If after a couple days you want something aside from pizza and pasta, tough luck.
 People there basically only eat Italian food, and in the purest sense of the word at that.
-It's great that they really pride in and love their cuisine, but I like having some variety after a while.
-There's really no other culture's foods, and you won't find deep dish pizzas or cheesy crust.
+It's great that they really pride in and love their cuisine, but I personally like having some variety after a while.
+There's hardly any other culture's foods, and you won't find deep dish pizzas or cheesy crust.
 Blasphemy right?
 All the pizzas are thin, comparatively healthy, with minimalistic ingredients.
-Maybe I've been brainwashed but I actually prefer the greasy ones you'd find in North America with all the crazy gimmicks like Butter Chicken flavor.
+You feel better about yourself eating them and you can really taste all the ingredients, yet I still prefer the greasy ones you'd find in North America.
+Maybe I've been brainwashed.
+I love the crazy gimmicks like Butter Chicken flavor.
+I have come to quite enjoy pizzas with an egg cooked in the middle of it though.
+That was new to me and it's apparently an Australian fan-favorite.

 If a restaurant has air conditioning and/or free WiFi, they'll be sure to let you know with signs everywhere.
 Apparently those are huge selling points.